ucdavis-bioinformatics-training/2023-June-RNA-Seq-Analysis/data_reduction/02-alignment-indexref_mm.md

     This step will take a couple hours.
 You can look at the [STAR documentation](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) while you wait.
 All of the output files will be written to the star index directory **star.overlap100.gencode.M29**.

-    **IF For the sake of time, or for some reason it didn't finish, is corrupted, or you missed the session, you can link** over a completed copy.
+    **IF For the sake of time, or for some reason it didn't finish, is corrupted, or you missed the session, you can link over a completed copy.** If the indexing job is still running, it should be canceled first.

     ```bash
     rm -rf /share/biocore/workshop/mrnaseq_workshop/$USER/rnaseq_example/References/star.overlap100.gencode.M29